Chart Color Schemes

 Wentworthville features a more urban dwelling mix with significant apartment living, with ownership patterns similar to the broader region

-Wentworthville's dwellings, as per the latest Census, consisted of 37.4% houses and 62.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+Wentworthville's dwelling structure, as per the latest Census, consisted of 37.4% houses and 62.7% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 36.4% houses and 63.6% other dwellings.
-Home ownership in Wentworthville was at 16.9%, with mortgaged dwellings at 33.8% and rented ones at 49.3%.
-The median monthly mortgage repayment in the area was $2,171, higher than Sydney metro's average of $2,167.
-The median weekly rent in Wentworthville was $425, slightly higher than Sydney metro's figure of $420.
+Home ownership in Wentworthville was at 16.9%, with the rest being mortgaged (33.8%) or rented (49.3%).
+The median monthly mortgage repayment was $2,171, higher than Sydney metro's average of $2,167.
+Median weekly rent was recorded at $425, compared to Sydney metro's $420.
 Nationally, Wentworthville's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing